How to Test Smoke and Carbon Monoxide Detectors

 • Have an escape plan updated in case the alarm goes off.
 Carbon monoxide is lighter than air, so it rises.
 When the alarm goes off, crouch and stay low to the ground while making your way out of the building.

 • Inspect your ventilation systems.
 Carbon monoxide poisoning happens when there’s a buildup of the gas in an area.
 Making sure that all the areas in your building are well ventilated.
-This will drastically reduce the risk of carbon monoxide poisoning.
+This will drastically reduce the risk of CO alarms and carbon monoxide poisoning.

 Must-Have Features for Smoke and Carbon Monoxide Detectors